-Two main types of behavioural crisis:
+Three main types of behavioural crisis in children with autism:

-A: Severe and prolonged tantrums
+1. Severe and prolonged tantrums

-Tantrums occur either when the child wants something that they don't get (because they can not express their needs or it is denied to them) or they don't want to do something they are asked to do.
-A tantrum is a learnt behaviour that the child uses to get his/her way, giving in to it is never a good idea as it only reinforces the tantrum behaviour.
-Sometimes, the situation gets out of the child's control because of their poor emotional regulation, and even they don't know how to turn off the tantrum!
+Tantrums occur either when the child's wish is denied.
+Typically developing children also do it, but in autism it is prolonged and severe.
+A tantrum is often a learnt behaviour - they watch others and try to get other's attention - and giving in to it is never a good idea as it only reinforces the tantrum behaviour.
+Sometimes, the situation gets out of the child's control because of their poor emotional regulation, and even they do not know how to turn off the tantrum!